We always start projects by asking lots of questions. Here are some good ones that are often asked of us!

 We are a social enterprise, which is a for-profit, mission-based business.
 This decision is partly to reduce complexity in our operations, and partly to demonstrate to the design industry that it’s possible to do amazing, meaningful work at your day job, instead of saving your social impact for pro-bono and after-hours work.

 Who are your competitors?

 If you’re looking for other design firms that focus on social impact, we encourage you to check out our Pinterest board, Design & Social Impact.
 We want to see this field grow, so we’re happy to welcome and support any “competitors” that come along.
-That’s also why we participate in conferences and meet-ups and contribute to publications.
+That’s also why we participate in conferences and meet-ups and contribute to publications (like these: 1, 2, 3).
 When more designers apply their skills and experience to our most pressing social issues, everybody wins.